tanner-johnson2718/A-Car/README.md

 # A-Car
 Repo to hold content for a nerf mounter RC Car.
 Will use a linux based x86 device to serve as car controller.
-Will have a wifi card and XBOX 360 ctlr to on the x86 pc with a UI to drive/operation vehicle and display car sensors such as acceleromoters, speed, video feed from vehicle, current connection status, etc. The vehicle it self will be 3D printed.
+Will have a wifi card and XBOX 360 ctlr on the x86 pc with a UI to drive/operate vehicle and display car sensors such as acceleromoters, speed, video feed from vehicle, current connection status, etc. The vehicle it self will be 3D printed.
 This will be the most challanging and time consuming part of the project, though it will be